 I have returned to Kyoto, Japan, after 3 years providing counseling and teaching in Bangkok, Thailand.
-My Kyoto office has re-opened on September 4, 2018, and my Osaka office will re-open later in the fall of 2018.
-I am providing psychotherapy to English-speaking students at Kansai Gaidai University, Hirakata-shi, Japan.
+Both my Kyoto and Osaka offices have re-opened.
+I am also providing psychotherapy to English-speaking students at Kansai Gaidai University, Hirakata-shi, Japan.
 I previously provided professional counseling services for adults, couples, and teenagers in Kyoto and Osaka from 1999-2015.

 Experienced – Professional – USA Licensed – Psychologically knowledgeable – Confidential – Culturally sensitive – Teach psychology and practice psychotherapy –